-The Sacramento City Council on Tuesday voted to push forward with a mediation program intended to help settle disputes over rent increases exceeding 6%.
-The program, part of the city’s larger strategy to address rising housing costs, now moves to a second hearing set for April 23.
+The Sacramento City Council on Tuesday voted to push forward with a temporary mediation program to address high rents while housing supply catches up with demand.
+The program now moves to a second hearing set for April 23.
 The mediation program is included in the Tenant Protection and Relief Act introduced last year by Councilman Steve Hansen, Vice Mayor Eric Guerra and Councilman Rick Jennings.

 A recent report from Concord city staff lauds the city’s current rent-review and multifamily-inspection programs for helping renters stay in their homes and improving their living conditions.
 The staff report, presented to the City Council on Nov.
 27, highlights the mediation program’s success rate.
 Since the inception of the rent-review program in June 2017, the city has received 25 cases, two of which are pending.
 Of the 23 closed mediation cases, 83 percent reached a positive resolution to the disputes, with tenants receiving a lower rent increase than originally offered, or with tenants staying in their residence.
 The city’s analysis… Read More